linn221/Book-Inventory/journal.md

 - [x] book.edit form, choose the previously selected course by default
 - [x] sort by column function in book.index
 - [x] book.create as well, use old() helper
-- [ ] toggle ascending and descending
+- [x] toggle ascending and descending

 - [ ] make the course clickable link, which filter the list of books by that id

 ### Refactoring
 - [!] course table's name column have to be unique
-- [!] change courses to singular route name
+- [x] change courses to singular route name

 ### Bugs
 - [x] in course form, one additional tab has